sensu/sensu-docs/content/sensu-go/5.12/reference/assets.md

 ### What are asset builds?

 An asset build is the combination of an artifact URL, SHA512 checksum and optional [Sensu query expression][1] filters.
-Each asset may define a single build or provide a list of multiple builds.
+Each asset definition may describe one or more builds.

+_NOTE: Assets which provide `url` and `sha512` attributes at the top-level of the `spec` scope are [single build assets](#asset-definition-single-build-deprecated) -- this form of asset defintion is deprecated.
+We recommend using [multiple build asset defintions](#asset-definition-multiple-builds), which specify one or more `builds` under the `spec` scope._

 ### How are asset builds evaluated?